 - Project 3: Select an article of interest to you pertaining to practical nursing or health care in a current nursing journal.
-Supplement this article with additional Internet research and write a report discussing the topic selected, why you selected the article and your observations on the topic.
-You must footnote the article, author and sites reviewed. - Project 4: Locate both an LPN and RN job postings for employment outside of the state of Florida on monster.com.
-Review the scope of practice for the other state and compare and contrast the scopes of practice against the state of Florida and compare against the posting.
-Identify differences in scopes of practice and any discrepancies in the posting.
-A table format comparing and contrasting the differences and findings is acceptable. - Project 5: Select an ad from the newspaper, agency bulletin board, or Internet and submit a résumé, cover letter, and follow-up letter suitable for use to secure a position immediately after graduation from the program.
+Supplement this article with additional Internet research and write a report discussing the topic selected, why you selected the article and your observations on the topic. - Project 4: Locate an LPN job posting for employment in the state of Florida on a virtual job listing website (i.e. Indeed/LinkedIn).
+Review the score of practice for the state of Florida and compare and contrast the scores of practice against the responsibilities of the job posting.
+Identify differences in scopes of practice according to the Florida Board of Nursing and the job posting.
+A table format comparing and contrasting the differences and findings is acceptable.